Tequila-paf/ocr-sudoku-solver/README.md

 # Getting started
-> To launch the UI: go to "ocr-sudoku-solver/src/gui" and enter "make".
-Then select a grid and click on "Solve Sudoku"
+> To launch the UI: go to "ocr-sudoku-solver/src/gui", enter "make", and enter "./ui".
+Then select a grid and click on "Solve Sudoku".

 # Authors